 Propylene glycol

-Propylene glycol may cause skin irritation.
+This medicine contains 222.5 mg propylene glycol in each sachet which is equivalent to 890 mg/g.

 4.5 Interaction with other medicinal products and other forms of interaction

 No interaction studies have been performed.

 Given the route of administration (topical), the short duration of dosing (5 days), the low systemic exposure (subnanomolar mean Cmax), and the in vitro data, there is low potential for interaction with tirbanibulin ointment at maximum clinical exposure.